-Business Administration/Library and Information Science
+Business Administration/Information Science

 This program allows students to simultaneously pursue the MBA and the Master of Information Science degree (MIS) in less time than is required to earn them separately.
 To be admitted to the program a student must first be admitted to the MBA program and then apply to the MIS program.
 The MBA admission criteria are sufficient for the MIS program, so no additional application materials or standardized tests are necessary.
 Completing the program requires a minimum of 48 semester hours and, generally, two calendar years including summer sessions.

 Admission to NCCU MBA is based on a qualitative and quantitative assessment of factors deemed relevant for successful graduate study.
 Candidates are carefully evaluated with respect to their ability to handle the academic demands of the program and potential for continued growth as managers and leaders.
 The admissions team seeks to enroll a diverse MBA class with a variety of interests, experiences and talents.
 Students are admitted for the fall or spring semester.
 Factors considered in the admission decision include: